leafo/magick/README.md

 ### Using GraphicsMagick

-ImageMagick and GraphicsMagick implement the same interface.
+ImageMagick and GraphicsMagick implement (mostly) the same interface.
 By default the `magick` module will include ImageMagick.
 You can specify which library you use by calling `require` on the module for the appropriate library.
 At the moment it's impossible to include both libraries into the same process due to collision of function names in the C namespace.

 Load ImageMagick directly: